 Ge 237.
 Tectonics.
 8 units (3-0-5); third term.
 Prerequisites: Ge 9 or equivalent.
 Advanced structural and tectonic geology.
 Structure of some of the great mountain ranges; theories of origin of mountains, mechanics of crustal deformation; isostasy, continental drift.
+Not offered in 1957-58.
 Instructor: Allen.